Weighted homology theory of orbifolds and Weighted Polyhedra: Preliminaries

-Weighted homology of simplicial complexes, together with their categorical properties, was first studied in Dawson~\cite{Daw90}.
-A \emph{weighted simplicial complex} is a pair $(K, w)$ consisting of a simplicial complex $K$ and a \emph{weight function} $w$ from the simplices of $K$ to positive integers, satisfying: for any simplices $\sigma, \sigma'$ in $K$,
+A (positively) \emph{weighted simplicial complex} is a pair $(K, w)$ where $K$ is a simplicial complex and $w$ is a function assigning a positive integer to each simplex of $K$, which satisfy: for any simplices $\sigma, \sigma'$ in $K$,